inkyblackness/ss-specs/archives/gameState.md

-## Game state and hacker information, chunk 0x0FA1
+## Game state and hacker information, resource 0x0FA1

-This chunk contains everything about the hacker, together with general game-state information.
+This resource contains everything about the hacker, together with general game-state information.

     0000  20xbyte  Hacker name (incl.
 0x00 termination char).
 Game only allows 12 characters for input at start.